 Unfortunately, PWACD co-founders Moore and Merdian didn’t live to see their legacy of empowerment flourish through today’s ASD, where residents are encouraged to live with HIV/AIDS by participating in ASD Resident Councils and/or by serving as voting members on the Board of Trustees.
 Residents are expected to pay a portion of their income no matter how small for rent and are expected to work as they are able and share in community chores, decision-making and responsibilities.
 Moore died of complications from AIDS in August 1988 at the age of 27 and Merdian of the same in March 1993 at 36.
 In February 1989, current executive director and attorney Don Maison joined ASD and Michael Anderson, former executive director of Phoenix House in Dallas, joined a month later.
-Today, they preside over a staff of more than 60, a far cry from ASD’s five staff members in 1989.
+Today, with the support of Traswell Livingston III serving with Don as his vice president and chief operating officer, they preside over a staff of more than 60, a far cry from ASD’s five staff members in 1989.

 Our Leadership Team